deeplearning4j/deeplearning4j/programmingguide/07_nlp.md

  System.out.println(lst);
 ```

-The above code outputs the closest words to an input word.
-In this case, we are studying the word "day" and the output of the code is [night, week, year, game, season, during, office, until].
-We can then test the cosine similarities of these words to see if the network perceives similar words to be similar.
+The code above outputs the words closest to an input word.
+In this case, we are studying the word `day` and the output of the code is `[night, week, year, game, season, during, office, until]`.
+We can then test the cosine similarities of these words to see if the network perceives similar words as actually similar.

 ```
 double cosSim = vec.similarity("day", "night");